The ALO Audio Continental V5 is a portable Vacuum Tube amplifier designed in collaboration with Vinnie Rossi of Red Wine. It is priced at $799.

 To learn more about Unique Melody products on Headfonics you can click here.

 In some ways, the rise of quality DAP has helped bring a bit of focus into the portable amping market.
 Used to be there was a ton of portable amps in every store and stacking was the way to go with an IC always to hand.

 Cue ALO Audio and their new $799 Continental V5 portable tube amp.
-Yes, tubes, the one area DAPs etc cannot touch as of now and the one arena in which ALO Audio have a rich heritage and a strong following in.
+Yes, tubes, the one area DAPs, etc cannot touch as of now and the one arena in which ALO Audio has a rich heritage and a strong following in.

 There have been other portable tube amps in the market from the likes of Fostex but none that evoke that analog “love-in” quite like the Continental brand.
 We have come a long way also from the V1 which shows that for ALO this is no passing fancy.

 Red Wine Factor

 The ALO Audio V5 is a collaboration between renowned tweaker and engineering specialist Vinnie Rossi of Red Wine fame and ALO Audio and it directly builds on the knowledge and experience of their time on the Continental Dual Mono in 2014-2015 (read V4).
 The CDM is still one of my favorite DAC/Amps on the market today so it is no surprise that ALO wanted to try and bring that success to the portable arena and roll out an “amp only” version of the CDM at a competitive price.